EmmaBin/odin-recipes/README.md

 # odin-recipes
-This project is to practice HTML
+This project is to practice HTML and CSS